Ed Decker

-John Edward "Ed" Decker (born 1935) is an American counterculture apologist, and evangelist known for his expert studies, books, and public presentations, of the negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS religion) and Freemasonry.
+John Edward "Ed" Decker (born 1935) is an American counterculture apologist, and evangelist known for his studies, books, and public presentations, of the negative aspects of the Church of Jesus Christ of Latter-day Saints (LDS Church) and Freemasonry.

 He is a former member of the LDS Church, and prominent early member of a Christian group for ex-Mormons called Saints Alive in Jesus.
 His most well-known book is The God Makers: A Shocking Expose of What the Mormon Church Really Believes, co-authored by Dave Hunt.

 Biography

 Decker was born to a Jewish mother and Dutch father of the Reformed Christian faith (Calvinist) but raised an Episcopalian.
-While attending Utah State University, he married a Latter-day Saint student named Phyllis and converted to Mormonism.
+While attending Utah State University, he married a Latter-day Saint student named Phyllis and converted to the LDS Church.
 They later married in the Presbyterian Church on June 10, 1956.